 - BP2 – Nick is interesting to watch (= NICK IS BEST)

 Then you have NOT discussed both sides because you have only given me arguments for why Nick is the best.
 Remember that one of the views is that I am the best, so you MUST offer some arguments in favour of me!
 In fact, you can have both of these arguments, but they both belong in the SAME PARAGRAPH (the one with arguments in favour of Nickl)!
 You would also need two ideas for the opposite view to address the task fully:

 - BP1 = Shelly has a lot of experience / Shelly can explain things clearly (= SHELY IS BEST)

 - BP2 = Nick is interesting / Shelly is boring (= NICK IS BEST)

-Discuss both sides is not the only question that causes problems.
+Discuss both sides questions are not the only ones that causes problems.
 I often see issues with problem / solution essays.
 This is because there are three things you can be asked to do in this type of essay:

 - explain the cause of a problem

 - describe a problem

 However, you are rarely ever asked to do all three in an essay.
 You are usually only asked to do two things.
 Usually it is 1 and 3 (explain the causes and give some solutions) BUT NOT ALWAYS!
 I have marked many exam papers where student gave me solutions for a problem even though they were not asked to provide any!
 If you do this, your essay will be off-topic, so read the question carefully.

 However, if you prepare properly for IELTS it will be almost impossible for you to make one of these basic errors.
 For example, I can happily say that no student I have ever trained has failed to correctly address the question.
 However, sadly, a number of students I have worked with have failed to address the TOPIC of the essay properly.
 This is because: